talregev/octave/etc/HACKING.md

   * Programs may need to be changed, recompiled, and relinked in order to use the new version.
 Bump current, set revision and age to 0.

-These guidelines also appear in the GNU libtool manual, see
+These guidelines also appear in the GNU libtool manual where they are stated in a slightly different but equivalent way.
+See
 <https://www.gnu.org/software/libtool/manual/html_node/Updating-version-info.html>.

 Merging the default branch to stable before a release